soxueren/atsd/administration/monitoring-metrics/hbase-write-test.md

 # Monitoring Metrics using the HBase Write Test

-The HBase Write Test can be run directly from the ATSD user interface under Admin -\> HBase Test.
+The HBase Write Test can be run directly from the ATSD user interface under **Admin > Diagnostics > I/O Tests**.

 Direct url: `atsd_hostname:8088/admin/hbase-test`